Expungement in Texas: Everything You Need to Know

 Many different kinds of crimes are eligible for expungement in Texas.
 Even sex offenses can be expunged.
 However, an expunction may only be obtained for Class C Misdemeanors without a conviction (including dismissal through deferred adjudication or deferred disposition), when no formal charges are brought (offense never indicted), the charges have been dismissed, after successful completion of a Pre-Trial Diversion program, a jury acquitted you, you receive a pardon, or a court of appeals enters an acquittal on your record.

 Depending on how your case closed, there are different waiting periods.
 For pardons, acquittals by an appellate court, or after a “Not Guilty” jury verdict, there is no waiting period.
 In fact, if you win a jury trial, then the Texas will waive your filing fees and allow you to use an expedited process to clear your criminal history.
-Otherwise, you must, generall, wait one year for a misdemeanor and 3 years to expunge a felony.
+Otherwise, you must, generally, wait one year for a misdemeanor and 3 years to expunge a felony.

-How much will an expungement cost in Texas?
 Generally, expunctions cost around $600 just in filing fees and service of process costs.
-Your legal fees can easily exceed $3,000.
+Your legal fees for an expungement lawyer can easily exceed $3,000.
 However, you can expunge more than one arrest at the same time in a single petition, assuming the arrests are each eligible.
 Expunctions are well worth the expense, however, as they can increase your earning potential and bring greater peace of mind.

 After expunging your criminal history in Texas, you are legally allowed to deny that you were ever arrested in employment applications and other contexts.
 In fact, it is a crime to knowingly reveal information subject to an order for expunction in Texas.
 It’s also a crime to knowingly fail to destroy that information.
 There are civil law penalties, too.
 Expungement is powerful and effective in giving accused persons a fresh start.